getsentry/rfcs/text/0079-exception-groups.md

 It applies to the concept, regardless of language.

 Sentry needs a way to capture exception groups, and present them in a meaningful way.
-Simply capturing the exception group by itself is insufficient, and current workarounds are problematic.
+Simply capturing the exception group by itself is insufficient, and current workarounds (in .NET) are problematic.

 See also:
 - [Python user feedback](https://github.com/getsentry/sentry/issues/37716)